✏️ Updated on 3rd January 2022

 International Surfing Day is a worldwide celebration to achieve two important things.
 The first is to celebrate surfing and the second is to raise awareness about the health of our oceans.
 It’s about enjoying the beaches we love and leaving them in a better state then we found them.

 They’re also a great opportunity to head down to the coast with friends and or family to enjoy a slice of the weekend together.
-Last year was a bit different with the COVID-19 pandemic, but hoping 2021 will have lots more participation in the events that are happening.
+The last few years have been a bit different with the COVID-19 pandemic, but hoping 2022 will have lots more participation in the events that are happening.

 2. When is International Surfing Day, 2021?